carduz/AES-OpenCL/README.md

 # aes-opencl

-Aes opencl implementation for a polimi project
+Aes opencl implementation for a polimi project (advaced computer architectures)

 We have executed some [benchmarks](benchmarks.md)